ZeroQI/Absolute-Series-Scanner/README.md

   - Z is the offset for the episodes in season Y for when we want it to start mid tvdb season
 - **!!IMPORTANT NOTES FOR ADVANCED MODES!!**
   - When defining you modes on your folders:
-    - If you don't use the same mode or compatiable modes for all separate folders for a series, you will run into issues.
+    - If you don't use the same mode or compatible modes for all separate folders for a series, you will run into issues.
       - "anidb2", "tvdb", & "tvdb2" will work together
     - You might have to manually merge Plex series if "anidb2"/"tvdb2" or "tvdb"/"tvdb2" are both used.
     - "anidb2"/"tvdb" should automatically merge (but Plex is not perfect so you still might have to manually merge)